 Simulator

-The TBD Simulator lets you run the full DSP engine on your computer — no hardware required.
-It uses 99% the same code as the device firmware, so you can develop, test, and debug plugins on your laptop before flashing them to real hardware.
+The TBD Simulator runs the full DSP engine on your computer — no hardware required.
+It uses ~99% the same code as the device firmware, so you can develop, test and debug plugins on your laptop before flashing them to real hardware.

 What the Simulator Does